Why It is Important To Know The Difference

 |---|---|---|

-| Age of onset | Childhood or early adulthood | Usually after age 40 |
+| Age at which it usually starts | Childhood or early adulthood | Usually after 40 |

-| Main cause | Allergies, genetics, environment | Smoking (90% of cases) |
+| Main cause | Allergies, family history, environment | Smoking (90% of cases) |

-| Airflow limitation | Reversible with treatment | Mostly irreversible |
+| Airflow problems | Can usually be reversed with treatment | Mostly permanent and not fully reversible |

-| Symptoms vary day to day | Yes — often worse at night | More consistent, slowly progressive |
+| Symptoms day to day | Can change, often worse at night | Usually steady and slowly gets worse |

-| Response to steroids | Excellent | Limited in stable disease |
+| Response to steroids | Works very well | Limited effect in stable disease |

 Can You Have Both?
-ACOS
+(ACOS)

 How Are They Diagnosed?